-The Future of Sustainable Fashion
+Sustainability: The Future of Sustainable Fashion

 We all know about fast fashion and its detrimental effect on our planet.
 (Check out our guide to The Problem With Fast Fashion and how it’s damaging the planet.)
-Now let’s look to 2030 to see what sustainable textiles will be used for sustainable fashion brands.
+Now let’s look to 2030 to see what sustainable fashion textiles will be used for sustainable brands.

 Sustainable Fashion in the UK in 2025

-- The consumption of clothing globally will increase by 63%, equivalent to a supply of 500 billion T-shirts.
+- The consumption of fashion clothing globally will increase by 63%, equivalent to a supply of 500 billion T-shirts.

 - Every year, people dump half a million tons of plastic microfibres into the ocean; approximately 50 billion plastic bottles.
+Much of this is discarded fashion items.

 - If the current growth continues, the emissions caused by fast fashion will grow by 50% in 2030.

 - 75% of people buying fashion clothing believe sustainability is important.
-One-third of this amount choose brands that help improve sustainability efforts.
+One-third of this amount choose fashion brands that help improve sustainability efforts.

-- In just one month, the carbon footprint of new clothing bought in the UK was greater than flying a plane around the world 900 times.
+- In just one month, the carbon footprint of new fashion clothing bought in the UK was greater than flying a plane around the world 900 times.

 Unsustainable Clothing Brands

-Using chemicals in clothing manufacturing is another health hazard for every worker and consumer in this industry – and that’s before we start talking about carbon emissions.
+Using chemicals in fashion clothing manufacturing is another health hazard for every worker and consumer in this industry – and that’s before we start talking about carbon emissions.

-The Cost of Ignoring Sustainability
+The Cost of Ignoring Fashion Sustainability

-Future Trends
+Future Sustainability Trends

 We’ve done our research, and this is an idea of what to expect: